-1. In the AM console, determine whether to create the event handler in a realm or use the default global event handler, then take one of the following actions:

-- To create the event handler in the global configuration, navigate to to Configure > Global Services > Audit Logging. - To create the event handler in a realm, navigate to Realms > Realm Name > Services > Audit Logging. - 2.
-On the Secondary Configurations tab, select Add a Secondary Configuration.
+- 1. In the AM admin UI, determine whether to create the event handler in a realm or use the default global event handler, then take one of the following actions: - To create the event handler in the global configuration, go to Configure > Global Services > Audit Logging. - To create the event handler in a realm, go to Realms > Realm Name > Services Audit Logging. - 2.
+On the Secondary Configurations tab, click Add a Secondary Configuration.
 Choose JDBC from the list.

-The New JDBC page appears.
 Enter the basic configuration for the new handler by performing the following actions:.

 - 3. Enter a name for the event handler.
 For example, JDBC Audit Event Handler. - 4.
 In the JDBC Database URL field, enter the URL for your database server.
-For example, idbc:oracle:thin:@//host.example.com:1521/ORCL. - 5.
+For example, jdbc:oracle:thin:@//host.example.com:1521/ORCL. - 5.
 In the JDBC Driver field, enter the classname of the driver to connect to the database.
-For example: - 1. oracle.jdbc.driver.OracleDriver for Oracle databases - 2. com.mysql.jdbc.Driver for MySQL databases - 3. org.postgresgl.Driver for PostgreSOL databases - 6.
+For example: - a. oracle.jdbc.driver.OracleDriver for Oracle databases - b. com.mysql.jdbc.Driver for MySQL databases - c. org.postgresql.Driver for PostgreSQL databases - 6.
 In the Database Username field, enter the username to authenticate to the database server.
 This user must have read and write privileges for the audit tables.

 - 7. In the Database Password field, enter the password used to authenticate to the database server.

 - 8. Enable or disable the Buffering option.

-- 9. Select the Create button.
+- 9. Click Create.